cr1ss4/cr1ss4.github.io/index.md

 Fictional detective living in London around 1880-1900.
 Known by stories like The Hound Of Baskerville.
 Shares some rooms with his friend Dr. Watson.

-## address
+## some facts

-221b Baker St, Marylebone, London NW1 6XE, United Kingdom
+* 221b Baker St, Marylebone, London NW1 6XE, United Kingdom
+* The Hound Of Baskerville
+* Dr. Watson
+* Sir Arthur Conan Doyle